 Sourdough bread is characteristic of other bread by the tangy, sour aftertaste which foodies go the extra mile for.
-But with all bread made from the key ingredients of flour, water, yeast, and salt – how is this achieved?
+With all bread made from the key ingredients of flour, water, yeast, and salt – let’s dive into what makes sourdough special.

 With a simple explanation of the culture at work, now let’s look at what causes different flavors to develop more than others and why some sourdough is sourer.